dobarkod/hipchat-api/README.md

 This wrapper is work in progress, and there are still some things missing:

-* User creation, modification and deletion wrappers
+* API wrapper reference documentation
 * Tests

 Pull requests welcome! :-)